HL7/cqf-measures/input/pages/using-cql.md

 #### Representation in a Library
 {: #representation-in-a-library}

-When direct-reference codes are used within eCQMs, they will be represented in the narrative (Human-readable) as:
+When direct-reference codes are used within QMs, they will be represented in the narrative (Human-readable) as:

 ```html
 "Assessment, Performed: Assessment of breastfeeding"